FAQ

 Please email andantestudiowi@gmail.com for this information.
 You can also call me at (920) 605-5151.
 My rates are very competitive based on my years of experience and educational background.

 Music is a complex, foreign language.
 Students of music necessarily need to learn how it is put together, how to sing it, how to work with rhythms, how to write it, and how to improvise and create their own unique music.
 To be sure students receive a well-rounded, no un-turned stones approach, students at this age NEED the additional lesson time.
 A 30-min lesson barely allows us to scratch the surfaces of these valueable musical skills.
-Additionally, the repertoire at this age demands more time, more work on learning to practice properly, and more time spent refining performance technique.
+Additionally, the repertoire demands more time as the student progresses.
+It becomes very important for us to put more effort and work into learning to practice properly as well as more time spent refining performance technique.

 What if we determine lessons are not a good fit after we’ve started?

-Each family is granted a grace period of four months to determine if lessons with me are a good fit for the family.
-After the initial four months, I ask each family to commit to the school year (September through the second week of June) and three (3) hours of instruction over the summer vacation months.
+Each family is granted a grace period of ten weeks to determine if lessons with me are a good fit for the family.
+After the initial ten weeks, I ask each family to commit to the school year (September through the second week of June) and three (3) hours of instruction over the summer vacation months.

-If you chose to withdraw after the initial grace period, I require two month’s tuition payment past your withdrawal date.
+If you chose to withdraw after the initial ten-week period, there is no penalty.
+If you choose to continue after the initial trial period, you are expected to commit for the full length of the contract, including the summer lessons.
+If you choose to withdraw prior to the end of contract, I require two month’s tuition payment past your withdrawal date.
 This is typical policy for many instructors as it gives time to fill the lesson time with a new client.

 Is a keyboard sufficient for now?